jjohnson1994/very-small-toast/README.md

 # Very Small Toast

-A very small JS library for showing toasts.
+A very small JS library for showing toasts, written in 496 bytes or CSS and 996 bytes of JS.

 ## How to